biezhihua/confetti/README.md

 You will notice that most of the setters for the physical attributes (e.g. velocity, acceleration, rotation) can take in either one argument for the actual value or two arguments.
-The second argument allows you to specify a random deviation if you want to randomize the behavior among all of the generated confetto.
+The second argument allows you to specify a random deviation if you want to randomize the behavior among all of the generated confetti.

 For example: